bensmith07/python-exercises/function_exercises_walkthrough.md

 Walkthrough:

-1. When we pass the number 2, the conditional will evaluate to True, and the resulting boolean value will be returned and passed to the print() function.
-We will see 'True' printed in our console/notebook.
+1. When we pass the number `2`, the conditional will evaluate to `True`, and the resulting boolean value will be returned and passed to the `print()` function.
+We will see `True` printed in our console/notebook.

 ```python
 print(is_two(2))